leehendryp/codechallenge/README.md

 * Avoid tightly coupling repository state to the UI lifecycle;
 * Delegate state interpretation to observers (such as MVI Presenters); and
 * Facilitate testing and debugging.

+## Tooling & Project Management

+### GitHub Projects (Kanban)
+This project leverages **GitHub Projects** to track issues and tasks in a Kanban-style board.
+It ensures visibility of ongoing development, bug tracking, and feature planning.

+### GitHub Actions (CI)
+Automated workflows are powered by **GitHub Actions**, enabling continuous integration for testing and ensuring code quality across changes and pull requests.

+The following jobs are defined:

+* Spotless: Runs formatting checks and auto-fixes code style violations using Spotless before code analysis begins.
+* Detekt: Executes static code analysis using Detekt to catch potential bugs, code smells, and maintainability issues.
+* Unit Tests: Runs the test suite against the debug build variant to validate the business logic and
+* architectural correctness.

+These jobs are triggered on every pull request targeting the develop or main branches to enforce quality gates before merging.

 ## Summary
 This project demonstrates a clean, scalable pattern for paginated, offline-first data loading in Android,